Shenseea

+Chinsea Linda Lee (born 1 October 1996), known professionally as Shenseea (/ʃɛnˌsiːə/), is a Jamaican singer.
+She is best known for her guest appearance alongside Roddy Ricch on Kanye West's 2021 song "Pure Souls," which entered the Billboard Hot 100.
+Through its parent album Donda, she was nominated as a featured artist for Album of the Year at the 64th Annual Grammy Awards.

+Shenseea signed with Interscope Records to release her debut studio album Alpha (2022), which peaked at number two on the Top Reggae Albums chart.
+Her second album, Never Gets Late Here (2024), was nominated for the Grammy Award for Best Reggae Album.
+Her other accolades include two MOBO Awards.

-Early life
+Early life and education

-Shenseea was born in Jamaica to a Afro-Jamaican mother and a Korean-born father, from whom she is estranged.
+Lee was born in Mandeville to an Afro-Jamaican mother and a Korean father, from whom she is estranged.
+She graduated from Mona High School and attended Excelsior Community College (Exed) in Kingston, where she studied Entertainment Management before dropping out due to financial difficulties.
+She aspired to become a singer at a young age.

 Career

-After spending a few years as an aspiring artist, Shenseea was signed by Lemuel Samuel's music label Rockstar.
+After spending a few years as an aspiring artist, Shenseea was signed by the music label Rockstar.
 She gained recognition after remixing the well-known Vybz Kartel's song "Loodi" and performing on a side stage at Reggae Sumfest in 2015.
 In 2017, she performed on Reggae Sumfest's main stage.
 As her notoriety grew, she toured internationally.
-In 2016, she won "Young Hot and Hype Artiste" at the Youth View Awards; Break Out Celebrity of 2016, and Collaboration of The Year for her song "Loodi" with Vybz Kartel.
+In 2016, she won "Young Hot and Hype Artist" at the Youth View Awards; Break Out Celebrity of 2016, and Collaboration of The Year for her song "Loodi" with Vybz Kartel.
 In addition to dancehall music she has shown skills in freestyling as a rapper.
 She teamed up with Sean Paul for the 2017 single "Rolling" and on the leg of his 2017 European tour.

 In 2018, she was featured on Christina Aguilera's album Liberation, on the song "Right Moves".
 Vybz Kartel and Shenseea then collaborated on the song "Secret (Remix)" in October 2018.

-In 2019, she signed with Interscope records, and released the hip-hop/dancehall track "Blessed" featuring American artist Tyga, which accumulated over 58 million views on YouTube by April 2022.
+In 2019, she signed with Interscope records and released the hip-hop/dancehall track "Blessed" featuring American artist Tyga, which accumulated over 58 million views on YouTube by April 2022.
 In January 2020, she collaborated with Jamaican record producer Rvssian on a single titled "IDKW" which also featured American rappers Swae Lee and Young Thug.
-That same year, Shenseea appeared on Masego's album Studying Abroad, and Major Lazer's Music is the Weapon.
+That same year, Shenseea appeared on Masego's album Studying Abroad, and Major Lazer's Music Is the Weapon.
+Released on 28 August 2020 as an album track and later on 23 October as a single, her collaboration with Tarrus Riley and Rvssian "Lighter" proved to be a huge success in her native country Jamaica and the rest of the Caribbean after a singing challenge started by Shenseea went viral becoming one of her most successful singles and garnering over 100 million views on YouTube.